 Abyssinian Meeting House

-The Abyssinian Meeting House is located at 75 Newbury Street.
-It is currently under restoration.
+The Abyssinian Meeting House, 75 Newbury Street.

 Nathan and Mary Johnson Properties

 Quakers Nathan and Mary Johnson harbored Frederick Douglass in 1838 at their home in New Bedford, Mass.
 The couple were free blacks who married in 1819 and became part of New Bedford’s robust African-American community.

 New Bedford, a port city, was attractive to African-Americans because its industries — whaling and the maritime trades – were open to them.

 By 1853, New Bedford had the highest population of African-Americans in the Northeast, and 30 percent said they came from the South.

 It was estimated that at any one time before the Civil War, 300 to 700 fugitive slaves lived in New Bedford.